unoplatform/uno.extensions/doc/Overview/Mvux/How-tos/PushListFeed.md

     ```

 > [!NOTE]
-> Feeds (`IFeed<T>` and `IListFeed<T>` for collections) are used as a gateway to asynchronously request data from a service and wrap the result or error if any in metadata to be displayed in the View in accordingly.
+> Feeds (`IFeed<T>` and `IListFeed<T>` for collections) are used as a gateway to asynchronously request data from a service and wrap the result or error if any in metadata to be displayed in the View accordingly.
 > Learn more about list-feeds [here](xref:Overview.Mvux.HowToListFeed).

 > [!TIP]